smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/README.md

 ###SwiftLint

-Swiftlint is integrated as submodule.
+Swiftlint is integrated in SMF-iOS-CommonProjectSetupFiles itself.
+The current version is 0.28.1.
-Current version: 0.28.1

 ### Integrate it into the project